siriwebschool/dbms-1/readme.md

 - Recap + Test

 # 10 Nov 2024
 - Build your own database.
-Using the dummy database given above, write a script which when run like the following: `node index.js 26` will fetch the details of the 26th employee in the database.
+Using the dummy database given above, write a script (in nodejs or any language of your choice) which when run like the following: `node index.js 26` will fetch the details of the 26th employee in the database.
+Assume that the rows are delimited using `\n` and columns are delimited using `,`.